invaders-xx/ai-workflows/_ai_workflows_tutorials/1_cursor_ai/1_interface_et_fonctionnalités/tutoriel/tutoriel_en.md

 #### 2. Individual Web Pages
 Type `@` followed by the URL:
 ```
-What is AI Swiss's next event? @https://www.a-i.swiss
+What is DV-Conseil's next event? @https://www.a-i.swiss
 ```

 Note: Cursor won't explore beyond the mentioned page, so choose well!
 It's the same on ChatGPT.